Page-bottom layout change on the way. Details here.

 - This may happen in Mass Effect 3 if you played a male Shepard who romanced Jack in the second game and then didn't do the Grissom Academy sidequest - when you get to the Cerberus base in the endgame, you'll find audio logs of Jack being tortured and then have to fight and kill her after she's been forcibly transformed into a Phantom.

-- Metal Gear Solid 3 has a huge one in the form of a Player Punch.
+- Metal Gear Solid 3.
 The player, as Naked Snake, is actually forced to press the button and shoot The Boss while she's down.
-Let's just say that any player who's human felt as depressed as Snake doing that.

 - The end cutscene twists the knife by revealing that The Boss was a Fake Defector after all, and it was her sworn duty to be killed by Snake in order to prevent a nuclear war.